Contributing Code with Pull Requests

 Change the Default Branch

-bugfix-1.1.x is the work branch for our next release.
-For convenience you may want to change the “Default Branch” to
+bugfix-2.0.x is the work branch for our next release.
+For convenience you should change the “Default Branch” to

 Click on the branches tab to view all branches in your fork.